Social Security Benefits Handbook online edition

 Go to Contents

-NOTE: INTRODUCTORY NOTE: The Full Retirement Age, i.e. the age at which one may receive an unreduced retirement, spouse or widow's benefit has been increased effective with those born in 1938 and later (1940 for widows), on a gradually increasing basis.
-See Section 703 "Reductions" for a full discussion.
-Therefore additional reduction months are applied to those turning 62 (60 for widows) in 2000.
-For retirement and spouse benefits the reduction factor for reduction months in excess of 36 is 5/12 of 1 percent for each extra month.
+The full retirement age (i.e., the age at which one may receive an unreduced retirement, spouse’s, or widow’s benefit) has been increased effective with those born in 1938 and later (1940 for widows) on a gradually increasing basis.
+Therefore, additional reduction months are applied to those turning 62 (60 for widows) in 2000.
+For retirement benefits , the reduction factor for the first 36 reduction months is 5/9 of 1%; for reduction months in excess of 36 , the factor is 5/12 of 1 percent for each extra month.
+The Reduction factors listed below are rounded to the third decimal point.

 Chart 1: Retirement Benefits